bblhd/texi/README.md

 # texi
-A minimalist lightweight ascii text editor, an attempt to solve some issues I had with other text editors.
+A minimalist and lightweight ascii text editor, an attempt to solve some issues I had with other text editors.

 ## Usage